- Date: August 7−9, 2019

 Metro Transit also provides bus service to many areas throughout the Twin Cities.
 For information on schedules, maps, and fares, please visit the Metro Transit website.

 SuperShuttle offers convenient shuttle service to area locations.
 Call 800-BlueVan or visit the SuperShuttle website to reserve your transportation.

 Opening Night Speaker

 Derek Bruff is the director of the Center for Teaching at Vanderbilt University and a principal senior lecturer in the Department of Mathematics.
 Derek oversees the Center’s programs and offerings and consults regularly with campus leaders, seeking to foster a university culture that supports effective teaching.
-He is an active presenter at numerous conferences both inside and outside the U. S. and has a 2009 book Teaching with classroom response systems: Creating active learning environments.
+He is an active presenter at numerous conferences both inside and outside the United States and has a 2009 book, Teaching with Classroom Response Systems: Creating Active Learning Environments.